Rudxain/ideas/software/FaithScript/README.md

 `666` is a `SyntaxError`, use `665+1` instead.

 The only `Bool` is `true`.
-In a dogmatic mindset, there's no such thing "false".
+In a dogmatic mindset, there's no such thing as "false".
 You must blindly believe everything the cult says.

 String literals can be written using any combination of `"` and `'`. `''` is considered "the same" as `"`